 A functioning U.S. lunar base could be operating at one of the Moon’s poles in a decade, given the decision to build it and the resources to follow through, lunar-exploration experts say.
 The job would require a heavy-lift rocket like NASA’s planned Space Launch System (SLS); a deep-space capsule like the agency’s Orion crew vehicle; habitats shielded from the hard radiation on the lunar surface, and a lot of in situ resource utilization (ISRU), probably with robots using ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Could Build Lunar Base In A Decade, Experts Say".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Could Build Lunar Base In A Decade, Experts Say".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.